Pi4J/pi4j-docker/README.md

  `clean install -DskipTests -native`.
 This will effectively build all Pi4J projects including the native library projects which will be cross-compiled for RaspberryPi/ARM (32-bit & 64-bit) devices.

+**Note:** Pi4J versions prior to v1.4 are not currently tested or supported in these Docker images.

 ---
 ### Prerequisites:
 ```